michaelraba/michaelraba.github.io/_pages/about.md

 ---

 I am a student in Mechanical Engineering with:
-* Expertise in partial differential equations in both numerics and fuctional analytic viewpoints,
+* Expertise in partial differential equations in both numerics and functional analytic viewpoints,
 * Statistical approaches to fluid mechanics <i>with an</i>
-* Emphasis on scientific, MPI- and OpenMP-based paralllel computing.
+* Emphasis on scientific, MPI- and OpenMP-based parallel computing.

-Currently seeking a research grant-funded PhD position; See my MsC thesis <b>here (coming soon)</b>
+Currently seeking a research grant-funded PhD position; See my Msc thesis <b>here (coming soon)</b>

 Overview of Msc Research: Effect of Rotation on a pipe's moderately turbulent flow using Reduced Order Modeling
 ======